sonic2kk/steamtinkerlaunch/README.md

 ## Installation:
 This is one single bash script.
 Just copy it whereever you want, f.e. /usr/local/bin/

+alanjjenkins was so kind to create a PKGBUILD, so if you are on arch linux you can install it from aur `yay -S steamtinkerlaunch` or for git
+`yay -S steamtinkerlaunch-git`

 When you call the script without any arguments from commandline it will initially create the default config structure `$STLCFGDIR/default_template.conf`